– By Pedro Capra, Program Manager | Academic Relations, and Sofia Costa, Communications Manager

 They returned to Switzerland with progress in their research.
 They are now ready to share this knowledge with their colleagues and professors, bringing new connections and practical experiences that add to and develop their herbal project.

-The Pantanal Science Camp is an excellent opportunity to immerse in a unique biome, a Natural World Heritage Site, as most of its original cover is still preserved.
+The Pantanal Science Camp is an excellent opportunity to immerse in a unique Natural World Heritage Site biome, as most of its original cover is still preserved.

-Swissnex, in partnership with Sesc, brings to each researcher the possibility to develop their activities in the region and connect with local partners to collaborate in developing their research and projects, fostering international cooperation in innovative projects in the Pantanal.
+Swissnex, in partnership with Sesc, allows each researcher to develop their activities in the region and connect with local partners to collaborate in developing their research and projects, fostering international cooperation in innovative projects in the Pantanal.